Print Edition - 2015-05-25 | News

 ‘Quake may jeopardise progress in health sector’

-May 24, 2015-Four weeks after the Great Earthquake that destroyed many health centres, experts have warned that health achievement made by the country over the years might be in jeopardy.
+Four weeks after the Great Earthquake that destroyed many health centres, experts have warned that health achievement made by the country over the years might be in jeopardy.

 Over 300 hospitals and health posts were reduced to rubble while over 600 sustained damages in the 14 worst affected districts.
 These health institutions provide safe delivery facilities and care to the newborns, among many other health services.